Eliot Teltscher

 Eliot Teltscher (born March 15, 1959) is a retired professional American tennis player.
 He won the 1983 French Open Mixed Doubles.
-His highest ranking in singles was #6 in the world and in doubles was #38 in the world.
+His highest ranking in singles was No. 6 in the world and in doubles was No. 38 in the world.

 Tennis career

 Early years

 Teltscher was born in Palos Verdes, California and lives in Irvine, California.
 His mother was born in Mandatory Palestine, and his father Eric, of Austrian descent, was a Holocaust survivor who immigrated to Mandatory Palestine and joined the British military, ultimately becoming an industrial engineer.
 He began playing tennis when he was nine, and by the time he was 17, he was ranked in the top ten in the United States junior rankings.

 He attended UCLA in 1978 on a tennis scholarship, but dropped out to begin his professional tennis career.

 Pro career

 In 1979, Teltscher turned pro.
 A worldwide top 10 player from 1980 to 1982.
 He reached his highest singles ATP-ranking on May 7, 1982 when he became ranked No. 6 in the world.

 He and his partner Terry Moor made it to the finals of the French Open in 1981, and he and Barbara Jordan won the mixed doubles title in 1983.
 He made it to the quarterfinals at the US Open in 1980, 1981, and 1983, where each time he was defeated by Jimmy Connors.
 He won 10 singles titles during his professional career, which ended in 1988.